Limit theorems for a strongly irreducible product of independent random matrices under optimal moment assumptions: Introduction

+The framework developed in the present paper would allow to drop the finite first moment assumption in this case.
+In applications, moment conditions come naturally.
+However, one may want to study a random renewed environment (\ie a concatenation of random i.i.d. sections of random size) for which the renewal length (\ie the size of the independent sections) has infinite expectation.
+This kind of random processes that renew after a heavy tailed number of steps appear naturally in Hawkes processes with excitation.
+Random renewed environments may not be stochastic when the renewal time has infinite expectation so the results of \cite{livrebl} do not apply directly.
+The methods developed in the present article allow to extend some results of Lacroix to this non-stochastic setting.

 In~\cite{livreBQ} Yves Benoist and Jean-François Quint give an extensive state of the art overview of the field of study with an emphasis on the algebraic properties of semi-groups.
-Later, in~\cite{xiao2021limit} Xiao, Grama and Liu use~\cite{CLT16} to show that coefficients satisfy a law of large numbers under some technical $ \mathrm{L}^2 $ moment assumption.
+Later, in~\cite{xiao2021limit} Xiao, Grama and Liu use~\cite{CLT16} to show that coefficients satisfy a law of large numbers under some technical $ \ELL^2 $ moment assumption.
 We can also mention~\cite{grama2020zeroone} and~\cite{xiao2022edgeworth} that give other probabilistic estimates for the distribution of the coefficients.
-The strong law of large numbers and central limit-theorem for the spectral radius were proven by Aoun and Sert in~\cite{aoun2020central} and in~\cite{aoun2021law} under an $\mathrm{L}^2$ moment assumption.
+The strong law of large numbers and central limit-theorem for the spectral radius were proven by Aoun and Sert in~\cite{aoun2020central} and in~\cite{aoun2021law} under an $\ELL^2$ moment assumption.

 The importance of alignment of matrices was first noted in~\cite{AMS-esmigroup} along with the importance of Schottky sets.
-Those notions were then used by Aoun in~\cite{RA2011} where he uses it to show that independent draws of an irreducible random walk that has finite exponential moment generate a free group outside of an exponentially rare event (note that the pivoting technique allows us to drop the finite exponential moment assumption).
-In~\cite{cuny2016limit} and~\cite{cuny2017komlos}, Cuny, Dedecker, Jan and Merlevède give KMT estimates for the behaviour of $\left(\log\|\overline\gamma_n\|\right)_{n\in\NN}$ under $\mathrm{L}^p$ moment assumptions for $p > 2$.
+These notions were then used by Aoun~\cite{RA2011} to show that outside of an exponentially rare event, independent draws of an irreducible random walk that has finite exponential moment generate a free group.
+The results of the present article allow us to drop the moment assumption.
+In~\cite{cuny2016limit} and~\cite{cuny2017komlos}, Cuny, Dedecker, Jan and Merlevède give KMT estimates for the behaviour of $\left(\log\|\overline{\gamma}_n\|\right)_{n\in\NN}$ under $\ELL^p$ moment assumptions for $p > 2$.